Download and print as a PDF (546kB pdf)

 How do medicines that reduce the amount of oestrogen production (aromatase inhibitors) work?

-Aromatase inhibitors (AIs) are another type of anti-hormone treatment.
-They reduce the amount of hormones production in your body.
+Aromatase Inhibitors are also called AI’s.
+These are another type of anti-hormone treatment.
+They block the enzyme aromatase from converting the androgen into oestrogen, and this reduces the amount of oestrogen production in your body.
 This means that breast cancer cells will not get the hormones that they need to grow.

 If you are post-menopausal, either naturally or because of treatment, you may be prescribed aromatase inhibitors.